-Perform the following steps to enable the DCS link between the host switch and the remote switch.
+Perform the following procedure to enable the DCS link between the host switch and the remote switch.

 This procedure restarts all links on this interface.
-Perform the procedure after normal business hours.
+Perform it only after normal business hours.

-- 1. Enter change communication-interface links - After you enter the command, you see the Interface Links screen as shown in Figure 6-9 - 2.
-Enter y in the Enable field for the DCS link between the host switch and the remote switch.
-This is the same link you disabled in the Disable the Host to Remote Switch DCS Link procedure. - 3.
-After you enter the processor channel information, press (ENTER) to save the information and return to the enter command prompt.
+- 2. Enter y in the Enable field for the DCS link between the host switch and the remote switch.
+This is the same link you disabled in "Disable the Host to Remote Switch DCS Link" procedure above. - 3.
+After you enter the processor channel information, press ENTER to save the information

-Proceed to the next section, Assign the Hop Channel.
+4. Continue with the next procedure, "Assign the Hop Channel".